microsoft/azure-spring-apps-training/08-build-a-spring-cloud-gateway/README.md

 __This guide is part of the [Azure Spring Cloud training](../README.md)__

-Build a [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway) to route HTTP requests to the correct Spring Boot microservices.
+A Spring Cloud gateway allows you to selectively expose your microservices and to route traffic to them and among them.
+In this section, we will create a Spring Cloud Gateway that will expose the microservices we created in the preceding two sections.

 ---